R505: the Flying Cloud

 "What should we do now, sir?" asked Iverson.

 "I believe we should have a closer look at this mysterious vessel.
-But we have to get across this island first, and this jungle may take some time to negotiate."
+But first we have to get across this island, and this jungle may take some time to negotiate."

 "I think I spotted a trail, sir, on my way back," said Fleming.

-They dined that afternoon on a large flightless bird Rashid brought down with a sling he'd braided from strands of hull fabric.
-After they were done, some of the men set to work with stones and a hacksaw, cutting up lengths of steel and hammering them into machetes for the trek through the jungle.
-Others prepared packs and checked their footgear under Davies direction.
-Like Everett, the marine had served in the War, and learned about marching in a very hard school.
-Fleming, at Everett's orders, broke down his glider and packed it away in its cover bag.
-They had no hope of carrying the wing with them, but there was always a chance they might be able to return someday to retrieve it.
+They dined that afternoon on a large flightless bird Rashid brought down with the sling he'd braided from strands of hull fabric.
+After they'd eaten, Everett put some of his men to work with a hacksaw and stones, cutting up lengths of steel and hammering them into machetes for the trek through the jungle.
+Others prepared packs and checked their footgear under Davies's direction.
+Like his captain, the marine had served in the War, and learned about marching in a very hard school.
+At Everett's orders, Fleming broke down his glider and packed it away in its cover bag.
+They had no hope of carrying the wing with them through the jungle, but there was always a chance they might be able to return someday to retrieve it.

-Satisfied that all was well, Everett made his way to the wreck.
-It seemed strangely lifeless and inert - a thing of the ground now, rather than the sky.
+After he was satisfied all was well, Everett made his way to the wreck.
+It seemed strangely lifeless and inert -- a thing of the ground now, rather than the sky.
 Already, birds and small animals had begun to work at the fabric, carrying off pieces for use in their nests.
-The varnished duralumin girders might have been the trunks of strange metal trees while lengths of cable hung like vines.
+The varnished duralumin girders might have been the trunks of strange metal trees from which lengths of cable hung like vines.

 "I’m sorry to see her go, sir," said Rashid, who had appeared silently, as was his wont.
 His ageless Persian face was dark.

-"So am I," said Everett.
-"She wasn’t my first command, but she was one of the best.
+"So am I," Everett replied.
+"She wasn't my first command, but she was one of the best.
 And to lose her to treachery..."

 "Do you think there were any survivors onboard the stern section?"

+Everett shook his head.
 "They went down at sea.
-Even if they lived through the impact, I don’t imagine they could last for long with no life rafts or supplies.
-Those were all aboard the control car."
+Even if they lived through the impact, they couldn't last very long without life rafts or supplies, and those were all aboard the control car."

 "Then I may have shipmates to avenge," said the Persian, contemplating his sling.

-Rashid thought this over, cringed, and nodded.
+Rashid thought this over, shuddered, and nodded.
 "Do you think the crew of this strange ship Fleming saw might know anything of our attackers?"

-"I'm unwilling to hazard a guess.
-But they can't be up to any good -- a German ship calling at a French colony.
-The two nations are still formally at war under the terms of the Armistice, even though it's been eight years since the last shots were fired.
-Still, I imagine they'll be gone by the time we get across the island.
+"I'm unwilling to hazard a guess," saof the captain.
+"They can't be up to any good -- a German vessel calling at a French colony.
+It's been ten years since the last shots were fired, but the two nations are still formally at war under the terms of the Armistice.
+Still, I imagine the ship will be gone by the time we've crossed the island.
 We have a difficult march ahead of us."

 StumbleUpon submit to reddit Reedit